MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/report-page-tooltips.md

 - **Page size:** Configure your page tooltip to be small.
 You can use the built-in **Tooltip** option (320 pixels wide, 240 pixels high).
 Or, you can set custom dimensions.
 Take care not to use a page size that's too large—it can obscure the visuals on the source page.
 - **Page view:** In report designer, set the page view to **Actual Size** (page view defaults to **Fit to Page**).
 This way, you can see the true size of the page tooltip as you design it.
 - **Style:** Consider designing your page tooltip to use the same theme and style as the report.
 This way, users feel like they are in the same report.
-Alternatively, design a complimentary style for your tooltips, and be sure to apply this style to all page tooltips.
+Or, design a complimentary style for your tooltips, and be sure to apply this style to all page tooltips.
 - **Apply representative filters:** Assign filters to the page tooltip so that you can preview a realistic result as you design it.
 Be sure to remove these filters before you publish your report.
-- **Hide tooltip page:** Always hide tooltip pages—users shouldn't be able to navigate directly to them.
+- **Hide tooltip page:** Always hide tooltip pages—users shouldn't navigate directly to them.

 ## Next steps